 When conducting an aviation SMS gap analysis, the tendency is to jump right in and review FAA, EASA, and Transport Canada documentation.
 While it's certainly good to be aware of the language and concepts contained in such documentation, they often merely contain the SMS components and elements' definitions.

-Often times, such reviews can be cursory.
+Oftentimes, such reviews can be cursory.
 Documentation should be reviewed thoroughly - to the point where the elements are interpreted correctly.
-However, understanding the SMS documentation is no substitute for performing a gap analysis, which will much more comprehensive and effective for setting SMS implementation goals and objectives.
+However, understanding the SMS documentation is no substitute for performing a gap analysis, which will be much more comprehensive and effective for setting SMS implementation goals and objectives.

 In other words, reviewing documentation is a good start to understanding the basic requirements.

-The more pressing matter is interpreting the basic requirements as to how they fit within your airline, airport or maintenance organization.
+The more pressing matter is interpreting the basic requirements as to how they fit within your operations.
 Every operator is different, and requirements will probably appear in different forms at various workplaces.
-We often hear the nebulous phrase, "depending on the complexity of your operation."
+We often hear the nebulous phrase, "depending on the size and complexity of your operation."

 So proper understanding is not simply the rote memory of definitions and various documentation elements, but rather how those elements manifest in your work environment.